Prof-Bierre/dsa1-ind-kbierre/README.md

-# gdaps2-ind-starter
+# dsa1-ind-starter
-This is a template project for students to use in GDAPS 106 to track demo and practice exercise code.
+This is a template project for students to use in DSA1 to track demo and practice exercise code.

 # Getting Started